Top 20 Most Depressing Hits of the '90s

 YouTube comment: Gingers are scary - mentosmenno

 7. Losing My Religion - R.E.M.Released: February, 1991

 We could have said 'Everybody Hurts' here.
-But that song's inherent cheesiness and eventual hopeful outro doesn't quite hold up to the insistent UNKOWN misery that Michael Stipe is maybe/maybe not banging on about.
-'Losing My Religion' also sums up what made R.E.M. so elusively great for a while: a bunch of traditional instruments backing a non-traditional singer who made no sense, but together they evoked something unnervingly important that no one could ever really define.
+But that song's inherent cheesiness and eventual hopeful outro doesn't quite hold up to the insistent UNKNOWN misery that Michael Stipe is maybe/maybe not banging on about.
+'Losing My Religion' also sums up what made R.E.M. so elusively great for a while: a bunch of traditional instruments backing a non-traditional singer making no sense, but together evoking something unnervingly important that no one can ever really define.
 Including Michael Stipe.

 YouTube comment: The look on the bloke's fac when he fingers that angel's wound.... - Everista

 Soundgarden's biggest (only?) hit was a misnomer for the band.
 Probably the most boring and pedestrian song on the band's otherwise often great Superunknown, 'Black Hole Sun' featured the cheery hook 'Black hole sun / won't you come / and wash away the pain'.

 For a band who's strengths lay in their telekinetic rhythm section and the banshee wail of Chris Cornell over complex drop-D riffage, 'Black Hole Sun' stood out like a overlong, snoozy, dated, thumb.